Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Synthesis System

 \begin{corollary} The synthesis derivation tree $T$ guaranteed by the completeness theorem is precisely the tree obtained through the translation process described in \autoref{sec:translation}. \end{corollary}

 The soundness and completeness theorems ensure the correspondence between well-typed programs and synthesis derivation trees.
 This correspondence works in both directions: every well-typed program can be represented as a synthesis derivation tree (completeness), and every synthesis derivation tree yields a well-typed program (soundness).
-The bidirectional correspondence establishes that well-typed programs can always be represented as synthesis derivation trees.
+Together, these results confirm that constructing a synthesis derivation tree is equivalent to constructing an existential type correctness proof: the isomorphism with type derivation trees provides the proof structure, while the synthesized assignment provides the witness (the program) that makes the existential statement $\exists p.\; \welltyped{p}$ hold.